ryan-opatka/ryan-opatka/README.md

 ### 🗺️ What I Want

-Right now: to keep leading great people, to build systems that combine clarity, speed, and purpose.
+Right now: to keep leading strong teams and building systems that combine clarity, speed, and purpose.
 To ship meaningful software, not noise.

-Long term: to lead the development of something enduring.
+Long term: to help create something enduring.
-Something that reaches people, changes their habits, and stays with them.
+Software that influences how people think, decide, and work.

-I want to build tools that restore agency, encourage reflection, and make people’s lives genuinely better.
+I want to build tools that restore agency, encourage reflection, and genuinely improve daily life.
-Not because it is trendy.
+Not because it is fashionable.
-Because it is needed.
+Because it matters.

-The dream is big.
-The code is small.
-But the direction is clear.
+The ambition is large.
+The work is incremental.
+The direction is deliberate.

 ---